 Like the Medieval weaver, Shelley Socolofsky is a nomad at heart, having called many landscapes, from the shifting coastlines of Crete and California – to the cobbled, lavender Languedoc fields, home.
 Fueled by the sensations of touch and light, Shelley apprenticed with master Gobelins weavers in Uzes and Paris, France, and at Fondazione Arte della Seta Lisio in Florence, Italy, before earning an MFA at the University of Oregon in 2008.
 Shelley currently lives and works in Portland, Oregon.

 Serving on the faculty in the Fibers Department at Oregon College of Art and Craft from 2010-2018 and as a professional mentor and committee member with Pacific Northwest College of Art’s Applied Craft + Design MFA program from 2011-2016, Shelley has taught all ages.
-She is currently on the faculty of Portland Community College Visual Arts Dual Credit programming with Tigard High School and is the school’s Visual Arts International Baccalaureate faculty and advisor.
+She is currently on the faculties of Portland State University in the School of Art + Design, Portland Community College Visual Arts Dual Credit programming with Tigard High School, and is the school’s Visual Arts International Baccalaureate faculty and advisor.
 She has exhibited, taught, and lectured internationally about her studio work at venues including Concordia University (Montreal, Quebec, Canada), The Civita Institute (Civita di Bagnoregio, Italy), Otis Art Institute (of Parsons School of Design/ Los Angeles, CA), The Museum of Contemporary Crafts (Portland, OR), Craft Alliance (Saint Louis, MO) and the de Young Museum (San Francisco, CA).
 Her work has been featured in American Craft Magazine, Interior Design Magazine, Artist Magazine of Taiwan, FiberArts Magazine, and ITNET publications.

 GENERAL ARTIST STATEMENT